Bengal extends Covid curbs till July 30, allows Metro Rail services on weekdays | Business

 - India

-Metro Railway services are allowed to resume operations with 50 per cent seating capacity on weekdays, a government order said.
+Metro Railway services are allowed to resume operations at 50 per cent seating capacity on weekdays, a government order said.

 The local train services, however, will continue to remain suspended except the staff special trains.